Characterizing Vortex-Driven Dynamics in the Solar Atmosphere Using Information Theory: Discussion

 The thermodynamic variables also show clear stratification.
 In the lower atmosphere, SE indicates low entropy in density but high entropy in pressure, reflecting relatively uniform mass loading alongside strong compressive variability.
 NMI confirms that temperature remains persistently coupled to horizontal compression ($\nabla \cdot v_h$) throughout the vortex lifetime.
-At the same time, temperature also shows strong coupling with vorticity, which itself contributes to velocity gradient.
+At the same time, temperature also shows strong coupling with vorticity, which itself contributes to the velocity gradient.
 This dual dependence suggests that both compressive processes and viscous dissipation contribute to heating in the lower layers.
 In the upper atmosphere, the entropy patterns reverse: density entropy rises (stronger gradients and irregular distributions) while pressure entropy decreases (more ordered stratification).
-The coupling of temperature and density diminish considerably in the upper part of the domain, indicating departing from the ideal gas law.
+The coupling of temperature and density diminishes considerably in the upper part of the domain, indicating a departure from the ideal gas law.
 NMI reveals that temperature coupling with vorticity persists here, implying a continuing role for viscous heating, but now temperature also couples strongly to magnetic shear.
 This indicates that, higher up, magnetic structuring and current dissipation become additional drivers of thermal evolution alongside viscous effects.
-This confirms that vortices enhance the formation of both velocity and magnetic field gradients, creating favorable conditions for energy dissipation, consistent with previous studies \citep{Yadav_2021, Silva_2024b, Silva_2024a}.
+These findings confirm that vortices intensify velocity and magnetic field gradients, establishing conditions conducive to energy dissipation, consistent with previous studies \citep{Yadav_2021, Silva_2024b, Silva_2024a}.
+This behaviour is consistent with previous studies \citep{Yadav_2021, Silva_2024b, Silva_2024a}.
 Our analysis extends this picture by showing that plasma temperature is statistically coupled to these gradients, demonstrating that the dissipated energy is effectively converted into heating within the vortex.
-Although the simulation does not include explicit resistivity, the hyperdiffusivity terms act on sharp gradients in the magnetic and velocity fields.
-In practice, this mimics the effect of current and viscous dissipation, meaning that regions where the vortex generates strong shear or currents correspond to sites of effective energy release.
-Thus, the observed thermal signatures can be interpreted as an analogue of vortex-driven heating in the solar atmosphere.
+This means that regions where the vortex generates strong shear or currents correspond to sites of effective energy release.